gloxec/CrossC2/README.md

 # ChangeLog

+## release v2.2.5 - stable :
+* -fix The online issue of the high version of Linux introduced by the v2.2.4 version
+* -fix A bug where memory execution may fail when passing in parameters
+* -fix Fix the bug that caused the crash when the network connection is abnormal, for example, the teamserver suddenly exits abnormally when the package is being sent, etc. #106
+* -fix The bug that the connect command does not specify a port when connecting to a child node will exit abnormally #95
+* +support CDN server SNI support, now Cloudflare service can be used normally #87
+* +support Linux 32&64 bits have supported procfs to obtain process information
+* -change When beacon is online, `[config]: alive` will not be displayed by default, and it can be turned on with `export CC_DEBUG=1` #78

 ## release v2.2.4 - stable :
 * -fix v2.2.3 beacon online issue #84 #85
 * +support Support for obtaining process list information from procfs on Linux